-On the 25th of June the Khon Ruk Ban Kerd (KRBK) Conservation Group, a community organisation based in Loei province, North-Eastern Thailand, released a statement to express its solidarity with the Dao Din student Human Rights Defenders, who have been issued with arrest warrants for having peacefully demonstrated in honour of the first-year anniversary of the country’s coup-d’état on June 24th.
+On the 25th of June the Khon Ruk Ban Kerd (KRBK) Conservation Group, a community organization based in Loei province, North-Eastern Thailand, released a statement to express its solidarity with the Dao Din student Human Rights Defenders, who have been issued with arrest warrants for having peacefully demonstrated in honor of the first anniversary of the country’s coup-d’état on June 24th.

 The group, formed by 6 villages striving to protect the environment and defend natural resources from the exploitation of gold mining by unethical investors and companies, also denounces the threats and intimidations directed at Na Nong Bong villagers since allowing Dao Din activists to come work in the village.

 Forward Declaration of the Khon Ruk Ban Kerd Conservation Group

 Our six villages have been affected by gold mining and it has prompted us to form the Khon Ruk Ban Kerd Conservation Group composed of members from the six villages around the mining site.
 What we have been doing is to conserve and protect natural resources, forest, mountains, and water supplies which have nourished our livelihood since we were born.
 We want to preserve them for our children.
 We have the legal right and constitutional right to protect our natural resources.
 It is justified for us to rise up and struggle.

 Once we have chosen to fight, we have been offered with help from people including students and various organizations which want to help us without wanting anything in return.
 They are our children, they are our guests who help us and care for us all along.
 These students have helped to impart their knowledge to the community and in return they have learned about the way of life in our community.
 Many organizations have contributed to strengthen our group.
 They are our sisters and brothers.